TnTech-ECE/S25_Team2_MyCapstoneProject/DetailedDesignPrechargeCircuit.md

 ### Functionality and System Behavior

 At power-up, motor controllers present a near-short circuit due to their large DC link capacitors.
-If the main contactor were closed immediately, a damaging inrush current—on the order of hundreds of amps—would flow.
+If the main contactor were closed immediately, a damaging inrush current, hundreds of amps—would flow.
 The precharge resistor solves this by temporarily introducing resistance in the HV path, reducing the initial current spike.

 Using Ohm’s Law: V = I / R = 102V / 100 ohms = 1.02 Amperes